Staging of esophagus cancer

-Staging is the process of finding out how far cancer has spread.
-This is very important because your treatment and the outlook for your recovery depend to a large extent on the stage of your cancer.
+The stage of a cancer describes how far it has spread.
+This is very important because your treatment and the outlook for your recovery depend a lot on the stage of your cancer.

-Stages are grouped using the number zero (0) and the Roman numerals I through IV (1 - 4).
-As a rule, the lower the number, the less the cancer has spread.
+The T, N, M, and G categories are combined to get an overall stage, using the number zero (0) and the Roman numerals I through IV (1 - 4).
+The lower the number, the less the cancer has spread.
 A higher number, such as stage IV (4), means a more advanced cancer.

 Stages provide a detailed summary of how far the cancer has spread.
 But for treatment purposes, doctors are often more concerned about whether the cancer is resectable or not – that is, whether it can be completely removed (resected) with surgery.
 Early stage cancers are more likely to be resectable.

 After looking at your test results, the doctor will tell you the stage of your cancer.
-Be sure to ask your doctor to explain your stage in a way you understand.
+Staging for esophageal cancer can be confusing, so be sure to ask your doctor to explain your stage in a way you understand.
 This will help you both decide on the best treatment for you.